DonnoDK/fduf/README.md

 So, what's the status mister
 ---------------------------
-It works, but there's no logic for parsing additional command-line arguments.
-The following options are in the works however:
+It works, with the following options available:

-- verbose mode, additional info on the scan (filesizes, count on files considered),
+- verbose mode, additional info on the scan (filesizes, total number of files considered), and
+- recursive scanning

+The following options are considered for future versions:
-- exclude directories with a given name or matching a regular expression,
+- exclude directories with a given name or matching a regular expression, and
 - options for formatting, making it easier to redirect output to other CLI tools

 How does it work
 ---------------------------
-Ehm, it's not set in stone yet, but something along the lines of
+Something along the lines of

-    $ fduf [path]
+    $ fduf [options] [path]

-works at the moment.
-As an example
+with an example looking like

-    $ fdup .
+    $ fduf -r ~/music

-would search the current directory recursively for duplicate files and output the result to `stdout`
+The example would search the current user's music stash recursively for duplicate files and output the result to `stdout`

 Since speed is a priority, `fduf` works as follows: